 AMERICAN POLITICS is the study of the political system of the United States, including the people, groups, ideas, and institutions that make up that system.
-Scholars may focus on political behavior (voting, public opinion), or on political institutions (Congress, parties, interest groups), or on the relationships between institutions and behavior.
+Students and scholars may focus on political behavior (voting, public opinion), or on political institutions (Congress, parties, interest groups), or on the relationships between institutions and behavior.
 Many scholars focus on contemporary politics but some study the evolution of political processes and institutions over time.

 - The American Politics field at UMass has become a leader in the discipline over the past decade thanks to the department’s ability to hire and retain world-class award-winning scholars.
-The faculty conduct numerous active research programs, and offers a broad array of training in the field of American Politics.
+The faculty conduct numerous active research programs and offer a broad array of training in the field of American Politics.
 Yet, while the American Politics field is the largest in the department, it is also a tightknit community that supports active research groups and provides plentiful opportunities for collaborative research.
 Indeed, every recent PhD student in American Politics has co-authored publications with faculty in the field.

 - Some recent PhD students in our program have chosen to capitalize on our strengths in Political Psychology to focus their research on questions of public opinion and mass behavior.
-These students also benefit from the presence of additional political psychology scholars with strong international reputations who are based in the psychology department here at UMass.
+These students also benefit from the presence of additional political psychology scholars with strong international reputations who are based in the psychology department here at UMass, and who study American political behavior on its own and in comparative context.
 Other recent PhD students have taken advantage of our faculty’s expertise in American Political Development to examine the evolution of presidential rhetoric and the development of American political parties as extended networks of activists and interest groups.

-SUBFIELD STRENGTHS: American Politics faculty at Umass have national and international reputations in a range of topics central to understanding the political system of the United States.
+SUBFIELD STRENGTHS: American Politics faculty at UMass have national and international reputations in a range of topics central to understanding the political system of the United States.

 - American Political Development and Political Institutions

-- Political Psychology / Political Communication
+- Political Psychology, Public Opinion, and Political Communication

 - Race, Ethnicity, Gender and Politics